ErezBinyamin/CLI_HDL/README.md

-# MAC_Unit
+# CLI_HDL
-Intro to GHDL with a basic Multiply and Accumulate with Build in Self Test (BIST)
+Intro to GHDL command line enviroment with a few basic VHDL structures to use as templates.

 ## Prerequisite packages install script
 ```